raftco/wp-prelaunchr/README.md

 Includes the link users can use to refer your company/product/service to others as well as social integration.

-### prelaunchr-referrals.php

-This is the default template used to display how many referrals a user has.

 ### Overridding template parts

-Each of prelaunchr template parts can be overridden within your themes/child-themes.
+Each of prelaunchr templates/template parts can be overridden within your themes/child-themes.

-To overide the templateparts simply create a file with the same name as the above within your theme/child themes root directory e.g.

-* `/wp-content/themes/{your-theme}/prelaunchr-form.php`
+To override the template parts simply create a prelaunchr folder within yout theme place your modified versions of our templates within being sure to keep the keep same directoy structure and file names.

-* `/wp-content/themes/{your-theme}/prelaunchr-thankyou.php`
+* `/wp-content/themes/{your-theme}/prelaunchr/prelaunchr-form.php`
-* `/wp-content/themes/{your-theme}/prelaunchr-referrals.php`
+* `/wp-content/themes/{your-theme}/prelaunchr/prelaunchr-thankyou.php`

 ## Hooks and Filters

 We've included some hooks and filters for devs to use to further customise/extend some of the plugins functionality.
-Quickly, these include:

 * `prelaunchr_form` action - located at the beginning of the default prelaunchr form
 * `prelaunchr_is_valid_email` filter - filters the results of whether the email is valid on not.
 Accepts/returns the email address if valid.